-Climate Detectives is a European project for students between the ages of 8 and 19 run by the European Space Agency (ESA) and the national European Space Education Resource Offices (ESEROs).
-Teams of students identify and investigate a climate problem in their locality.
-They use data from ground measurements and/or data from remote sensing platforms, such as Earth observation satellites, to explore the climate problem they have identified.
+Climate Detectives is a European project for school students up to 19 years old run by the European Space Agency (ESA) and the national European Space Education Resource Offices (ESEROs).
+Teams of students identify and investigate a real problem related with environment and climate in their locality.
+They use data from ground measurements and/or data from remote sensing platforms, such as Earth observation satellites, to explore the problem they have identified.
 By collecting and analysing the relevant data students can draw conclusions.
-Based on the conclusions of their investigations, students are called to 'make a difference' and decide on the actions they want to take to help reduce and raise awareness of the problem.
-At key phases of the project, scientists and experts in the field of Earth observation and climate will support the teams.
-They will give general feedback during an online 'Ask the Scientist' event.
-At the end, all participating teams will share their research findings on the Climate Detectives project sharing platform - climatedetectives.esa.int/
+Based on the conclusions of their investigations, students are called to 'make a difference' and decide on the actions they want to take to help reduce and raise awareness of the problem..
+At the end, all participating teams will share their research findings on the Climate Detectives project sharing platform - climatedetectives.esa.int/ This way everyone can learn from their detective work.